 It is because they will not leave me alone that I write.
 I cannot not do this because if I didn’t I would never sleep again.

-This entry is part of Jack Rusher’s journal, originally published January 24th, 2004, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 24th, 2004, in New York.